San Diego Suspended License Criminal Lawyer

 Not Guilty of Driving On a Suspended License in San Diego

-The most common defense used 99% of the time in these type of cases is lack of knowledge.
+The most common defense used 99% of the time in these types of cases is lack of knowledge.
 This means you, the driver, were never previously advised of the invalid license status when pulled over by the police officer.
 If you were convicted of a previous crime where your license was suspended or revocation then it is presumed you had knowledge.
 However, it is different for each jurisdiction.
 One scenario is that you had a DUI in Los Angeles 6 months ago and pulled over for driving on a suspended license in San Diego.
-For first time DUIs, the license suspension period only last for 4 months.
+For the first time DUIs, the license suspension period only lasts for 4 months.
 However, it is unlikely these separate jurisdictions will work together on your case.
 It will be your defense attorney’s job to get the paperwork that suggests that the previous DUI was taken care of and your license should not appear suspended as suggested by the DMV in the San Diego database.

 Your Best Defense in a Suspended License Case in San Diego